 2. Lock up your devices

 Not using your beloved pet’s name for a password is a great first step to securing your school’s digital assets.
 But we think an even better one is keeping devices out of the wrong hands in the first place.
 Did you know that 41% of data breaches are due to lost and stolen mobile devices?
 It’s essential to protect your students and your school by securing devices with both digital security and physical security when not in use.
 Implementing durable, secure charging stations will protect devices and the data that’s on them.
 Not to mention decrease costs.
-As careful as educators try to be with their hardware, 10% of mobile devices break or go missing in the first year of a smart classroom deployment.
+As careful as educators try to be with their hardware, 10% of mobile devices break or go missing in the first year of a deployment.
 A centralized point of secure charging helps schools provide a repository for tablets and laptops, reducing breakage and loss.
-As the use of technology in education increases, the critical oversight of not protecting your devices when not in use can create painful hassles for students, teachers and administrators alike.
+The critical oversight of not protecting your devices when not in use can create painful hassles for students, teachers and administrators alike.
 By using a secure device charging station, you’ll minimize per-student and per-educator device costs.

 3. Keep programs up-to-date